jfmaas/HOS-TYPO3-discovery/Addingfacettype.md

 ## Creating a new typename

-First a new string for type we have to create.
-The name
+First we have to create a new string for type.
+The name will used in `Resources/Private/Partials/Facets/Facet/` as classname.

 plugin.tx_find.settings.queryFields.type